Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: OptExploreLimAdaptiveLearning with Constraints on Outage Probability and Relay Placement Rate

-{\em In order to ensure almost sure boundedness of the slower timescale iterates, we have used the projection operation in the slower timescale.
-In Subsection~\ref{subsubsection:posing_slower_timescale_as_projected_stochastic_approximation_by_kushner} we pose the slower timescale iteration in the same form as a projected stochastic approximation iteration (see \cite{kushner-clark78SA-constrained-unconstrained}, Equation~$5.3.1$).}
+{\em In order to ensure boundedness of the slower timescale iterates, we have used the projection operation in the slower timescale.
+We pose the slower timescale iteration in the same form as a projected stochastic approximation iteration (see \cite[Equation~$5.3.1$]{kushner-clark78SA-constrained-unconstrained}).}